What is Recognition of Prior Learning?

 Why is evidence required for RPL?

 We know the majority of people are honest and we’d love to be able to just accept your word that you have the skills and experience required.
-However training providers such as Inspire Education must maintain the quality of Australian qualifications.
+However, training providers such as Inspire Education must maintain the quality of Australian qualifications, as per ASQA (Australian Skills Quality Authority)

 In order to make sure your qualification continues to be recognised and valued by industry, we must take the recognition of prior learning process seriously.
 We can only grant RPL based on the evidence you can provide us.